Social and Emotional Learning

 Each of these skills is taught through 4 anchor tools.
 The Charter, The Mood Metre, The Meta Moment and The Blueprint.

 The Charter helps enhance the school's climate and community well-being through establishing common goals and a shared vision.
 It is a document created by each class and clearly and specifically outlines what is needed to build a supportive and productive learning environment.
 The Charter fosters a sense of shared accountability for behaviours and reduces unkind behaviours.
-For a template of the Charter you can use at home please click here.

 The Mood Meter helps develop emotional awareness through recognition and communication of feelings.
 It is a colour-coded chart used to graph feelings based on energy and pleasantness levels.
 The Mood Meter helps families and teachers know how to best meet children's needs.
-A template you can use as a family can be found here.

 The Meta Moment helps pupils handle strong emotions so that they can make better decisions.
 It is a brief ‘step-back’ from the situation.
 It teaches students to pause and think before acting and consider how their ‘best self’ would react in the situation.
-A copy of the poster reminder we use in school can be found here.

 The Blueprint helps pupils and teachers manage conflict.
 The children learn to consider a disagreement from another person’s perspective and develop empathy through considering the feelings of others.
 This tool helps people work together to identify healthy solutions to conflicts.
-Here is the Blueprint worksheet you can use at home.